CyberAgentAILab/canvas-vae/README.md

 Build a crello document dataset, and learn CanvasVAE models.
 The trainer script takes a few arguments to control hyperparameters.
 See `src/canvas-vae/canvasvae/main.py` for the list of available options.
+This step can be run in a single GPU environment (e.g., Tesla P100x1).

 ```bash
 bin/generate_crello_document.sh